wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.0.1 - 19/11/2010
+- Added possibility to change individual values "on the fly" into the Extra Fields from A&U Extended page (thanks to Cuántica Webs for sponsoring it)
+- Added Extra Fields group filtering in the A&U Extended page
+- Fixed various security issues (thanks to Mark Jaquith)
+- Fixed all URLs were not caring about https when used (thanks to Álvaro Degives-Más)
+- Fixed Extra Fields were not included in the admin email even if specified (MS only) (thanks to Kris LaGreca)

 v2.0.0 - 13/10/2010
 - Added possibility to mass-write new data into the Extra Fields from A&U Extended page (thanks to Cuántica Webs for sponsoring it)
 - Fixed a debug information leftover introduced in 2.0.0-beta2 when saving a profile (thanks to Erik)